E Street (TV series): E Street: Collection One

-4 December 2019 (19 November in some markets), the first 96 episodes covering the whole of season one and the beginning of season two, was released on Region 4 as E Street – Collection One through Via Vision.
+On 4 December 2019 (19 November in some markets), the first 96 episodes covering the whole of season one and the beginning of season two, was released on Region 4 as E Street – Collection One through Via Vision.
 Region 2 (UK compatible) is available to order on some niche mail-order websites.

 The collection contains no extra features.
 Controversially, the first reel of episode 1 and all of episode 2 were taken from "a low quality source", which has been identified as a YouTube channel for a dedicated E Street fan site, which mainly uploaded off-air recordings.
 ViaVision claimed on the release that the master tape for episode 1 was incomplete and episode 2's master tape no longer exists.

 The release of E Street: Collection One on Region 2 allows fans in the UK an opportunity to view episodes 2 to 42 for the first time, and subsequent episodes in their original format.

 In January 2020, the release of a follow-up DVD, E Street: Collection Two, was forecast but not yet confirmed.

 As of October 2020 it is unlikely there will be any more collections released due to the low sales of E Street Collection One.